-For decades the Excalibur 3926 has been the top of the line choice for home dehydration duties.
-If Excalibur hadn’t come out with stainless steel models, it would still be the best – and at its price point, it arguably still is.
+For decades, the Excalibur 3926 has been the top of the line choice for home dehydration duties.
+Even if Excalibur hadn’t produced their later stainless steel models, it would still be the best – and at this price point, it arguably still is.

-* Value – At Foodal, we don’t rate an merely on price.
+* Value – At Foodal, we don’t rate kitchen appliances and other products an merely on price.
 We like to figure out what the value of the product is.
 Value, in this case, is a function of price compared to all of the other metrics.
-A low price item, with an ok build quality, may have great value while a really well built item with an astronomical price may have a lower value.
-It is sometime subjective.
-Generally we like well built products that will last.
+A low-price item, with an okay build quality, may have great value while a really well-built item with an astronomical price tag may have a lower value.
+This is sometimes subjective.
+Generally, we like well-built products that will last.

-Excalibur’s different options allow you to choose the dehydrator that fits your needs and kitchen space.
-All of their dehydrators com with 10-year warranty – try finding that on an el cheapo Chinese model.
+Excalibur’s various options allow you to choose the dehydrator that fits your needs and your kitchen space.
+All of their dehydrators come with 10-year warranty – try finding that on an el cheapo Chinese model.

 About Lynne Jaques